Linhkobe/Crossword/README.md

 # Crossword

-# Project Name

 ## Overview
-This project focuses on processing crossword puzzles from images.
+This branch focuses on processing crossword puzzles from images.
 It involves two main steps: extracting the crossword grid into a binary matrix and detecting and processing the text for definitions.

+### Contributors
+- TRINH Thi Thanh Thuy
+- HASSAD Zakaria

 ## File Descriptions